-Pursuant to the exemption provided to "controlled companies" under the rules of the NASDAQ Stock Market, Inc. (the "NASDAQ"), while the Company qualifies as a "controlled company," the Company will not be required to have a majority of directors who qualify as independent directors ("Independent Directors") under NASDAQ listing standards.
-Once the Company ceases to qualify as a "controlled company," and after any permissible phase-in period, the Board will be required to have a majority of Independent Directors.
+Unless the Company qualifies for the exemption provided to "controlled companies" under the rules of the Nasdaq Stock Market, Inc. (the "NASDAQ"), the Company shall have a majority of directors who qualify as independent directors ("Independent Directors") under NASDAQ listing standards.
+The Board will have a majority of directors who are Independent Directors.